bfy22/Recipe-App/README.md

 - CORS: Middleware to enable Cross-Origin Resource Sharing.
 -dotenv: For managing sensitive info, secrets and settings like database URI and JWT secret, keeping them out of app code

+Note: .env is included in the repo for structure only.
+Any changes to this file will be blocked from commit via a pre-commit hook.